aex351/home-assistant-neerslag-card/README.md

 ## Installation
 The Neerslag Card uses custom sensors for data.
-The installation consist out of setting up the Rain Card and configuring the sensors.
+The installation consist out of setting up the Neerslag Card and configuring the sensors.
  1) Adding the the Neerslag Card to your dashboard
  2) Configuring the Buienalarm and/or Buienradar sensor (via `configuration.yaml`)
 > You will need to restart Home-Assistant after changing `configuration.yaml`.